If your Google Display ads aren’t bringing you the ROI you want, one of these reasons could be to blame.

 4. Audiences are set to “observation” rather than “targeting”

-According to Google, if your audiences are set as “observation,” that means you’re able to “monitor how ads are performing for your selected placements, topics, or audiences while your campaign is running.”
+According to Google, if your audiences are set as “observation,” you’re able to “monitor how ads are performing for your selected placements, topics, or audiences while your campaign is running.”

 But this setting doesn’t affect your reach, who sees your ads, or where they’re shown.